 Given that it's five years old at the time of writing, Windows 10 is probably the one you'll go for.
 However, you might have noticed there are now three different versions.
 Windows 10 Home, Pro and S each have their merits, and are targeted at very different users.

-If you're unsure which one is the right one for you, then we're here to help as we guide you through the merits each has on offer.
+If you're unsure which one is the right one for you, we'll guide you through each in an attempt to simplify that big decision.

 Windows 10 S

-The newest, and perhaps most controversial, version of Windows 10 is S. While you will find it offered on some new devices, such as the Surface Go, it's not one that will appeal to the majority of users due to its restrictive nature.
+The simplest and perhaps most controversial version of Windows 10 is S. While you will find it offered on some of Microsoft's latest devices, such as the Surface Go, its restrictive nature means it doesn't have mainstream appeal.